Creating dashboards

 2. Click the icon.

 Result: A pop-up shows up.
-The name of parameter that is used in the analyses added is already there.
+The name of the dynamic key that is used in the analyses added is already there.

 Important: If the value of a dynamic key is not defined, the analyses on the dashboard that use dynamic key show 0.

-3. To display the results for a specific value of the parameter (for example, a customer), enter the parameter value.
+3. To display the results for a specific value of the dynamic key parameter (for example, a customer), enter the parameter value.

 Result: The data in the analyses that contain the same parameter are updated.